Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 If you have a good juicer, you can juice almost anything.
 But there are some fruits and vegetables that lend themselves better for juicing, and some juices that pack more nutrition into every glass.
-Here are some fruits and vegetables that can be juiced.
+Here are the best fruits and vegetables to juice.

 Apples are loaded with antioxidants, helping to heal and protect the body from damage and toxins.
 They are rich in vitamins A, C, and K as well as being a rich source of biotin (vitamin B7) and iodine.
 Apples help to lower cholesterol, improve insulin sensitivity, and protect thyroid function.